-As I flew, alone, in the clear that night, a half mile or so above the thick fog below, it was quiet on the radio except for a conversation between a controller and a pilot on the ground somewhere.
-It seems that this pilot wanted the controller to call a friend to pick him up because the only phone available at the little airport was inside of locked offices.
-The controller was refusing and kept explaining that it would set a bad precedence.
-But the pilot was determined and complained that at that late hour the controller was only talking to one other airplane, which was me.
-The controller suddenly said, “Wait a minute!, what is the weather like where you are?”
-The pilot told him that it was completely clear where he was sitting.
-The controller came right back to me and said that that airport was closer and that I could make a visual landing there.
-I asked him to vector me to the airport and in a few minutes, by the grace of God, I was safe on the ground.
+As I flew along it was quiet on the radio except for a conversation between a controller and a pilot on the ground somewhere.
+The pilot was asking the controller to call a friend to come pick him up because the only phone available on the field where he was sitting at the time was inside a locked office.
+The controller was refusing to make the call and kept explaining that it would set a bad precedent.
+But the pilot was determined and insisted that at that late hour the controller was not busy and only talking to one other airplane, which was me, and that he had the time to help.
+Then all of the sudden the controller interrupted himself mid-sentence.
+“Wait a minute!” he said, “What are the weather conditions where you are?”
+The pilot told him that it was clear.
+The controller then came right back to me and said that the weather was clear at Kissimmee Airport and that I could make a visual landing there.
+I asked him to vector me to the airport and in just a few minutes, by the grace of God, I was safe on the ground.

 This grace that I received, even while a heathen, was still an act of being saved by grace.
-In fact, every aspect of my life, even before salvation, was grace, even as it is with every other human being whom God saves.
-When we focus on ourselves, and the things that our flesh demands, it is tempting for us to see grace in a corrupted sense.
+In fact, every aspect of my life, even before salvation, was grace, even as it is with every other human being that God saves.
+When we focus on ourselves, and the things that our flesh demands, it’s tempting for us to see grace in a corrupted sense.
 That is, we see it as a permission slip to give in to our every carnal desire and then claim it to be under grace.
-Now while it is true that we are covered by grace when we do succumb to temptation, it is not true that grace exists so that we can indulge our every carnal desire.
+Now, while it’s true that we are covered by grace when we do succumb to temptation, it’s not true that grace exists so that we can indulge the flesh.
 Beware of those who preach grace in this way.
 There are many.
-Grace is much much larger than this and the expression of it through the Logos, which is the Word, is an expression that not only demands, but invites contemplation.
+Grace is much much larger than this and the expression of it through the Logos, which is the Word, is an expression that not only demands but invites contemplation.